D.J. Moore Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- Moore's 70.4 receiving yards per game in his seven career matchups against the Buccaneers are 6.9 more than his over/under for Sunday's game.
+- Moore has averaged 70.4 receiving yards per game over his seven career matchups against the Buccaneers, 5.9 more than his over/under in Sunday's game.

-- Moore, in seven matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In seven matchups, Moore has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Buccaneers.

-- The Buccaneers are allowing 258.0 passing yards per game this season, the NFL's 22nd-ranked pass defense.
+- The 258.0 yards per game the Buccaneers are allowing through the air makes them the NFL's 22nd-ranked pass defense.

-- The Buccaneers' defense is 15th in the NFL, giving up 1.5 passing touchdowns per game.
+- With 24 passing TDs allowed this year, the Buccaneers defense is ranked 15th in the league.

 Recent Performances

-- In last week's outing against the Saints, Moore was targeted eight times, picking up 29 yards on three receptions.
+- In last week's outing against the Saints, Moore was targeted eight times, totaling 29 yards on three receptions.

-- Moore has also chipped in with 14 grabs for 132 yards over his last three outings.
-He was targeted 31 times and averaged 44.0 receiving yards per game.
+- Over his last three outings, Moore has collected 132 yards on 14 catches, averaging 44.0 yards per game on 31 targets.

 Moore's Carolina Teammates